The geothermal waters of Blue Lagoon in Iceland

 - Black Sand Beaches of Iceland

 Where is it?

 Many people visiting Iceland is convinced this place is in Reykjavik City, however it is actually in Grindavik, on the Reykjanes peninsula.
 Which is around 20 minutes drive from the international airport.

 The lagoon is right next to the geothermal power plant of Svartsengi, which it takes its water from.
 This station produces hot water and electricity.

 Many tourists choose to ride the bus there, but you can easily drive there from Reykjavík in your Kuku Camper van within 40 minutes.

 Arrival and checking in

-You will receive a cool bracelet that securely clips onto your wrist.
+You’ll receive a cool bracelet that securely clips onto your wrist.
 Always make sure to keep it on you.
-After checking in, you can go to blue lagoon locker rooms and shower rooms.
+After checking in, you can go to the locker rooms and shower rooms.

-Once you’ve showered and dressed in your bathing suite, you can go and step out into the lagoon warm waters and began to wash away those worries and aches!
+Once you’ve showered and dressed in your bathing suite, you can go and step out into the lagoon hot water.
+And then begin to wash away those worries and aches!

 While in the waters, there are a number of extra items you can enjoy.
 You can pay to have a special massage right in the lagoons waters, or you can also step away to the sauna or steam room for a bit.